data-umbrella/event-transcripts/2020/19-matti-numpy.md

-if you're on a mac os and windows there's a few things you might have to look out for when you're starting to build Numpy. mac os is pretty close to linux so it's pretty smooth.
+if you're on a mac os and windows there's a few things you might have to look out for when you're starting to build Numpy.

+Things to look out for(31:58)
+mac os is pretty close to linux so it's pretty smooth.
 You may have some problems with the accelerate library which is linear